‘Bachelor In Paradise’ Season 4 Spoilers: ‘More Than Enough’ Will Be Aired Leading Up To Shutdown

 Harrison imparts that viewers will be guided through what stopped filming and what happened after the scandal.
 Fans will get an idea of how it impacted the other cast members and the overall mood as a result of the debacle.

-Harrison adds that there’s a lot more going on with the show, such dates and couples falling in love.
+Harrison adds that there’s a lot more going on with the show, such as dates and couples falling in love.

 A lot of relationships were being forged on the show as well, Harrison adds.
-Not only will Season 4 air footage of Corinne and DeMario, but Carly and Evan’s wedding will be seen!
+Not only will Season 4 air footage of Corinne and DeMario, but Carly and Evan’s wedding will be seen.

 A look at the #BachelorInParadise cast! pic.twitter.com/u2rfi6rgjp